kelp-chip/webpack-babel-practice/README.md

 ---------------------------------------------------------------------------------------------------------------------

-## Steps to recreate this environment yourself:
+## Steps to recreate this environment:

 1) run "npm init" to create package.json